wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 Here the control takes in three variables, which control which header is shown, the prime factors being displayed, and the function used to switch the parent state (the same function used when buttons are pressed), respectively.

 `FlatList` has been replaced with `List` which is just a styled component to control the size of the list rendering.
+Add the following to `Processing.js`:

 ```jsx
 const List = styled.FlatList`